Kataiser/tf2-rich-presence/README.md

 	- I'm fairly confident I know how to implement this (it's a bit of work though)
 	- Would require doing RPC with [pypresence](https://github.com/qwertyquerty/pypresence) due to a bug in [discoIPC](https://github.com/k3rn31p4nic/discoIPC)
 	- Would also have the benefit of not requiring two (slow) Python interpreter launches
+	- This is the only criteria I'll require for release v2.0, any of the others could be in later versions
 - Server player count
 	- Doable with either [python-valve](https://github.com/serverstf/python-valve) or [python-a2s](https://github.com/Yepoleb/python-a2s)
 	- Would conflict with the class/time on map option, needs to be a three way setting